GodisE/Project-1-game/README.md

         }

--know when the time is out
+-As a user i want to know when the time is out
 1. in my js:
 <p id="timesUp"></p>
 //updating the dom to show a message once the timer